 - The student charged with an alleged academic integrity violation agrees to proceed.

-- An Undergraduate Studies dean is present and agrees to proceed.
+- A dean from the Undergraduate Advising Support Office is present and agrees to proceed.

 - A Hearing Panel chair is present and agrees to proceed.